cdown/chrisdown.name/oldgames.md

 5. Unofficial Shivering Isles Patch (tons of conflicts with UOP, accept them all)
 6. EngineBugFixes (don't worry, nothing will show up because it has no ESPs)
 7. Light of Oblivion, Bravil
-8. Vilja
-    1. Extract both
-    2. Put the BSA inside the Companion directory structure with the ESP
-    3. "Add folder" with the inner folder
-9. RTNM
+8. RTNM
     1. Part 1
     2. Part 2
     3. Shivering Isles
-10. Archive invalidation (BSA redirection)
+9. Archive invalidation (BSA redirection)

 Don't use the Oblivion launcher "data files" section to enable stuff any more, since it will mess up the load order.

+## Reordering

+Use BOSS.